 So, why become a police officer?
-While there aren’t necessarily “perks” of being a law enforcement officer, there are definitely reasons to consider this rewarding career.
-We’ve drilled down the data and talked with a seasoned law enforcement veteran to compile some of the most compelling benefits of being a police officer.
-Take a look at what we uncovered.
+While there aren’t necessarily “perks” of being a law enforcement officer, there are definitely compelling reasons to consider this rewarding career.

 5 Reasons to consider being a police officer

 1. You want to be competitively compensated

 Police officers are a vital part of society and their pay reflects it.
-The median annual salary for a police officer in 2016 was $61,600, according to the Bureau of Labor Statistics.* Officers are often rewarded for their years of service with a salary increase based on how long they’ve been with the police force, and many precincts offer paid overtime.
+The median annual salary for a police officer in 2019 was $65,170, according to the Bureau of Labor Statistics.1 Officers are often rewarded for their years of service with a salary increase based on how long they’ve been with the police force, and many precincts offer paid overtime.

 It’s also true that police officers are compensated for their work beyond just a paycheck.
-Most officers have access to retirement packages, insurance options and other benefits that go beyond what many private employers can provide.
+Most officers have access to retirement packages, insurance options and other benefits that go beyond what many private employers provide.

 A typical law enforcement position also offers ample opportunity for career advancement.
-With the right amount of experience under your belt, you may be able to move into a higher position such as sheriff, detective or criminal investigator.
-Such promotions are generally accompanied by a pay raise.
+With the right amount of experience under your belt, you may be able to move into leadership or specialized roles that may come with additional earning potential.

-2. You desire to make an impact in your community
+2. You desire to make a meaningful impact

 Few careers are as rewarding as law enforcement.
 Police officers spend their days protecting and serving their local communities—not stuck in a desk chair in a cubicle.
 They’re often motivated by working for something greater than themselves, and they can end each day knowing their time and talents are being well spent.
 If you're passionate about helping build a positive police culture in your community, you could make a direct impact.

 Mike Ardolf, Law Enforcement Program Coordinator at Rasmussen College and retired special agent for the Minnesota Bureau of Criminal Apprehension, says his motivation for starting a law enforcement career comes from a basis in service.